 Subsidies and taxes on agricultural products are those paid or levied per unit of a good or service produced or exported.
-An example of subsidies on products is the beef data and genomics programme.
+An example of subsidies on product is the beef data and genomics premium.
 The bovine disease eradication levy is an example of a tax on products.

-Activities performed by agricultural contractors directly linked to the production of agricultural products (for example, harvesting) are an integral part of agriculture.
-The value of such work is included as output and also as intermediate consumption.
-Estimates of the input costs incurred by agricultural contractors in the provision of agricultural services are included under the appropriate intermediate consumption categories, as well as in the compensation of employee’s figure.
+Activities performed by agricultural contractors directly linked to the production of agricultural products (for example harvesting) are an integral part of agriculture.
+The value of such work is included as an output and also as intermediate consumption.
+Estimates of the input costs incurred by agricultural contractors in the provision of agricultural services are included under the appropriate intermediate consumption categories, as well as in the compensation of employees figure.

 The production of forage plants is valued as part of output.
 Silage and hay are the main items in this category.
 Direct sales of cereals between farms and use of cereals within farms are also included under forage plants.
 These items are also treated as intermediate consumption with minor exceptions, such as sales of straw to racing stables.

 Financial intermediaries (mainly banks) charge explicit commissions and fees for their services to customers, as well as implicit ones by paying and charging different rates of interest to borrowers and lenders.
 The revenue from the margin on lending and borrowing by financial intermediaries is described as financial intermediation services indirectly measured (FISIM).
 The inclusion of FISIM in the table is in line with recommended EU national accounting conventions.
 It is a reallocation to intermediate consumption of part of the interest paid by farmers.
 While the inclusion of FISIM will increase intermediate consumption and decrease gross value added, it will decrease, by the same amount, the figure shown for interest paid.